 If set to

 SYSTEM, every MySQL function call that requires a time zone calculation makes a system library call to determine the current system time zone.
 This call may be protected by a global mutex, resulting in contention.

 The initial global server time zone value can be specified explicitly at startup with the

-Per-connection time zones.
-Each client that connects has its own time zone setting, given by the session
+Per-session time zones.
+Each client that connects has its own session time zone setting, given by the session

 time_zonevariable.
 Initially, the session variable takes its value from the global